 Charlotte Skene Catling will design a new structure on this site to act as the Research Centre, a building that creates a dialogue with the Silo and the Aalto’s ‘Experimental House’.
 Skene Catling de la Peña and Factum Foundation work regularly with a team of structural engineers, services engineers, quantity surveyors and conservation architects who specialise in historic structures.
 The first steps have included assembling a team of experts that will bridge the UK, Spain and Finland.
 The intention is to use research and technology to restore and reveal the Aalto’s building, thinking and voice as a multi-purpose public building.
 Positive discussions have begun with the City of Oulu around the Aalto Square in front of the Silo.
 Ideally, this will lead to an international competition addressing urban structure, landscaping and individual buildings.

-The goal is to establish a Nordic network of collaborators across Finland, Sweden and Norway, including those with many years of experience documenting industrial heritage and its environmental impact in the north and arctic circle.
-Factum is now in contact with potential partners such as the Aalto University, the University of Oulu, the University of Applied Sciences Oulu and the Oslo School of Architecture and Design (AHO), as well as a network of other partners with diverse skills and interests.
+The goal is to establish a Nordic network of collaborators across Finland, Sweden, and Norway, including those with many years of experience documenting industrial heritage and its environmental impact in the north and the arctic circle.
+Factum is now in contact with potential partners such as the Aalto University, the University of Oulu, the University of Applied Sciences Oulu, and the Oslo School of Architecture and Design (AHO), as well as a network of other partners with diverse skills and interests.
 The AALTOSIILO will share and develop digital recording and output skills in the Nordic region.